 How Much Money Will I Get From My Auto Accident Settlement?

-The amount of your settlement depends upon your length of treatment, your total medical bills, your lost wages, and the amount of insurance coverage available.
+The amount of your auto accident settlement depends upon your length of treatment, your total medical bills, your lost wages, and the amount of insurance coverage available.
 The biggest issue is to first get you the treatment you need and get those medical bills paid.
 Only when that is done should you worry about the value of your personal injury claim.

 How Long Does It Take To Settle A Motorcycle Accident Claim?